 As the authors of Gentrifier explain, studying gentrification obliges one to acknowledge complex negotiations between structure and agency (2017: 14).
 And as Peter Moskowitz states: ‘We talk about gentrification at the interpersonal level because that’s how we see it in our daily lives [] But in every gentrifying city there are always events, usually hidden from public view, that precede these street-level changes’ (2017: 9).
 The challenge for authors writing gentrification stories is to balance the novel’s adeptness at portraying agency, interpersonal affect, the structures of feeling pertaining for characters in particular environments at particular times, while providing insights into the wider global structures that precipitate street-level changes.
 The destabilization of lived experience through metaphors of space travel and movement between universes is a vivid means to portray interactions of structure and agency, to locate individual lives within larger forces.

 Moreover, the speculative approach taken in these novels offers opportunities to explore ‘a dimension of totalitarianism which cannot be understood on the model of despotic command’ (Fisher 2009: 50).
 In Londongrad, for example, the conventional spotlighting of a criminal individual or organization proves impossible in the context of global hypergentrification’s spatiotemporal decentring, leaving the detective to muse on the bigger causes of the malaise in which he finds himself.
-In Famous Men Who Never Lived, Teresa Klay comes closest to villainy but is ultimately portrayed as a symptom and victim of a pervasive ‘gentrification of the mind’.
+In Famous Men Who Never Lived, Teresa Klay comes closest to villainy but is ultimately portrayed as a symptom and victim of a pervasive gentrification of the mind.
 And in The City We Became, which, I have argued, is characterized by the tension between a supplementary view of capital and community and a desire to reinforce binary conceptions of authenticity, the Woman in White functions less as a despotic individual than as the embodiment of rapacious global capital’s system.

 What is suppressed in all these texts is a direct engagement with the struggles of class which have been so important to gentrification studies since Ruth Glass’s pioneering work.
 Though an individual character’s perception of urban change as uncanny might stem from class anxiety and fears of social fluidity, such anxiety tends to be less explicit than it is in lyrical realist gentrification novels such as Amy Shearn’s The Mermaid of Brooklyn or Linda Rosenfeld’s Class.
 In speculative gentrification fictions, uncanniness is more likely to involve social groupings beyond traditional class distinctions (Nadelson’s global superrich); or subsume class within a deep metaphor such as Chess’s UDPs; or replace it with an idealized celebration of bohemian difference, diversity and authenticity, as in The City We Became.
 Whether one regards this as a weakness depends on several considerations.
 On the one hand, speculative tropes demonstrate the ways in which stages of gentrification (particularly later ones such as supergentrification and hypergentrification) ‘recast’ class relations and put pressure on established definitions, showing them to be ‘relational, situational and context dependent’ (Benson and Jackson 2018: 67).
 And yet, in so doing they risk reproducing the logic of flexible specialization within a neo-liberal cosmopolitanism seeking to target particular consumers through the discourse of authenticity.